-In 1997, Donice moved to Atlanta, Ga to take a five night a week job singing at Cowboy’s Dance Hall.
+A few years later, Donice moved to Atlanta, Ga to take a five night a week job singing at Cowboy’s Dance Hall.
 It was there he opened for such acts as Merle Haggard, Lonestar, and Kenny Chesney to name a few.
 While working there, Donice met and became close friends with Polygram recording artist, Davis Daniel.
 Davis was able to give him inside advice about the business and introduce him to songwriting, which resulted in the two co-writing several songs.
 “That boy is unapologetically country,” says Davis.

 In the fall of 2016, Donice was invited to be part of the Texas Music Takeover in London, England with Jason Boland, Luke Wade and Sean McConnell.
 This tour was brought together by promoters Stephen Bethea, Jon Reedy and 95.9 The Ranch.

 Stephen Bethea had this to say about Donice…